 GROWTH OPTION 5 - ALTERNATIVE USES OF RIGHT-OF-WAY

-Prepared by PricewaterhouseCoopers Securities (PwCS)

 I. Description of this Growth Option

 This option concerns the creation of growth through alternative uses of rights-of-way (ROW) in both the gas and electric sectors.
 The value creators with the existing ROW could include: